dedhedzed/discord-rat-arch/README.md

-# Discord-RAT-Bot
+# DiscordRAT 🐀

-'Discord-RAT-Bot' aKa 'h3rb' is a R.A.T which is controlled through a discord bot and its commands.
+DiscordRAT aKa 'h3rb' is a R.A.T which is controlled through Discord as its C&C Server.

-To use this on your own server, please enter your bots Discord Token on Line 27! otherwise this will be useless :)
+To use this in your own server, enter your bots Discord Token on Line 27!

 ![image](https://user-images.githubusercontent.com/75194878/113522663-606a1800-959a-11eb-918b-0bfd02c8fbd1.png)

-# Commands
+# Command Info 🐭
 **h3rb** has 15+ built in commands which you can use on a clients PC. *(bot prefix is '**>**')*

 You can access these commands through the ***>menu*** command.

 ![image](https://user-images.githubusercontent.com/75194878/113522675-7b3c8c80-959a-11eb-90a8-0df95358b997.png)

+# Commands 🐁
   **Discord Related Commands:**

     >payment